-The prison was given an unannounced inspection in summer 2015.
+The prison was given an unannounced inspection in August and September 2019.
 The full report can be read at the Ministry of Justice web site, just follow the links below.
 In his report the inspector said:

 HM Chief Inspector of Prisons

 To read the full reports follow the links below:

 - HMP & YOI Standford Hill, Report on an unannounced inspection of HMP & YOI Standford Hill (19–20 August, 2–5 September 2019)

 - HMP Standford Hill 2015 (PDF, 811.42 kB), Report on an unannounced inspection of HMP Standford Hill (29 June – 9 July 2015)